CA EPR Legislative History

 CPSC was invited by Sierra Club California to co-sponsor this bill.
 AB 2347 established a shared responsibility program for the recycling of mercury thermostats and relieved pressure on cash-strapped local governments.
 This bill took a producer responsibility approach for establishing effective mercury recycling collection programs, allowing Californians to return waste thermostats to retail locations that sell new ones, establishing convenient collection sites for contractors, and requiring companies that produce thermostats to fund the recycling program.

-Rob D'Arcy, former CPSC Board Chair.
+Legislative Leadership Award; Rob D’Arcy, former CPSC Board Chair.